A combination theorem for hierarchically quasiconvex subgroups, and application to geometric subgroups of mapping class groups: Introduction

 \begin{thmintro} Let $S$ be a connected finite-type surface, and let $\MCG(U)$ and $\MCG(V)$ be two geometric embedded subgroups, where each of $U$ and $V$ is either connected or a multicurve.
-Let $\Gamma=\partial U\cap\partial V$ (where, with a little abuse of notation, the boundary of a multicurve denotes its support).
+Let $\Gamma$ be the collection of all curves which belong to the boundary of both $U$ and $V$ (where, with a little abuse of notation, the boundary of a multicurve denotes its support).
 Suppose that $\partial U-\Gamma$, $\partial V-\Gamma$ are both non-empty, and that

 Then there exist finite index subgroups $A\le \MCG(U)$, $B\le \MCG(V)$, intersecting along the Dehn twist flat $\Z^{|\Gamma|}$, such that

 \end{thmintro}